 One of the mentor’s roles is to provide information and guidance.
 Depending on what you’ve identified as your prime goals or interests, the mentor will help you find out as much information as you’ll need to make informed choices about how to move forward.
 The mentors are not there to tell you what to do or make choices for you, however, they can help set out the various pathways and options open to you.
 It will always be your decision about which pathway to take, but we’ll be there to provide some guidance along the way.

 In order to help you move forward towards your long-term goal/s, we’ll help you set short-term ones.
 So for instance, if you’d like to go to University either for academic or vocational purposes, we’ll help you understand the potential study routes and which courses you should consider taking to get the qualifications needed for a University application.
-Or if in the long-term you’re considering leaving your orthodox way of life we’ll discuss the financial, social and emotional implications of this with you and help you find a way forward.
+Or if you’re considering leaving the charedi community we’ll discuss the financial, social and emotional implications of this with you and help you find a way forward.
 We can help you set realistic goals and we’ll be there to help you prioritise the things you need to do to achieve your goals – if you need that from us.
 Not everyone does.

 Referrals and Networks